Canned soups make an excellent base for a meal, here are some handy, easy tips to perk up your soup from the store cupboard.

 - Add a flavour hit – Grated Parmesan or Grana Padano will give a lovely burst of umani (idea from Andrea), a spoonful of Salsa Macha (an easy to make addictive blend of chilli, garlic, nuts of olive oil) will add heat and smokiness.
 A glug of soy, tamari or Worcestershire sauce will all add interest, a spoon of chutney works in much the same way as lemon and will also add some sweetness.
 Line up the condiment bottles and let everyone pick their favourite.

 - Use canned soup as an ingredient.
 Condensed soup is an especially good ingredient.
-Go full on retro with mushroom soup as a filling for vol-au-vents (thanks Kavey), use a tomato soup as a base for chilli or in place of canned tomatoes for a pasta sauce (Lisa), or maybe try Becca’s three bean stew that uses cream of tomato soup.
+Go full on retro with mushroom soup as a filling for vol-au-vents (thanks Kavey), use a tomato soup as a base for chilli or in place of canned tomatoes for a pasta sauce (Lisa), or maybe try Becca’s tomato soup cake that uses cream of tomato soup.

 - Make it richer – swirl in the cream, grated melted cheese or some leftover wine.